yellicode/typescript-extension/docs/api.md

 There are certain scenarios where properties can be initialized indirectly (perhaps by a helper method or dependency injection library), in which case you can use the definite assignment assertion modifiers for your properties.
 * All
+* AllInterfaceProperty

+   Include all features, except the ones that are not usable on interface properties.

 ## <a name="property-options"></a> PropertyOptions interface